 Sediment Management and Remediation

-Sediment management and remediation projects require complex construction activities and a thorough understanding of regulatory requirements.
+Sediment management and remediation projects require complex construction activities performed in a diverse array of environments, climatic conditions and geologic settings to address environmentally impacted water body systems.
 ENTACT brings more than 30 years of sediment management expertise, plus our own specialty equipment, to every project.

 Let Us Meet Your Challenge.

 ENTACT has performed numerous projects involving excavation of sediments, soils replacement, channel configuration and stabilization, construction of predation barriers, habitat construction and restoration planting for both emergent freshwater wetlands and tidal marsh regimes.